Ontario and Canada Legal Rights Explained

 • immigration documentation

-Of course, it may be more expedience for the claimant to provide these documents, and they can do so if they choose.
-But even then, where these forms of documentation are NOT readily available, it is open to the recipient to provide reasonable alternative forms of verification.
+Of course, it may be more expedient for the claimant to provide these documents, and they can do so if they choose.

-That said, the unfortunate reality is that welfare authorities will refuse eligibility unless they are provided with the form of documentary evidence that they view as appropriate.
-On these issues, welfare administrators have, with the aid of provincially-mandated policies, misapplied the law.
-This has been done to the gross detriment of thousands of unsophisticated claimants who cannot meet these excessive and illegal demands, and at the cost of illegal infringement into of privacy rights of hundreds of thousands of others.
-These practices and policies reflect an undue focus on the concerns of "welfare fraud" to the prejudice of those legitimate claimants who simply have difficulty meeting the excessive and illegal evidence requirements demanded by welfare administrators.
+That said, the unjust reality of welfare administration is that welfare authorities will refuse eligibility unless they are provided with the form of documentary evidence that they view as appropriate.
+On these issues, welfare administrators have, with the aid of provincially-mandated policies, misapplied the law to the gross detriment of thousands upon thousands of unsophisticated claimants who cannot meet these excessive and illegal demands, and at the cost of illegal infringement of the privacy rights of hundreds of thousands of others.

 Continue this chapter ...